abhishek-107/PortfolioProject-PowerBI/DataProfessionalsSurvey_README.md

 # Data Professionals Survey

-This Power BI project is based on the Data Professional Survey dataset, which was created by Alex The Analyst on Twitter.
+This Power BI project is based on the Data Professionals Survey dataset, which was created by Alex The Analyst on Twitter.
 The dataset contains responses from over 600 data professionals on topics such as job satisfaction, salary, and job responsibilities.

 # Objective